ahmadhassanch/editable_table/readme.txt

 LOW PRIORITY
-- Cursor key reach top edge of table, top row is not contenteditable, so need to skip it and go to previous content editable.
-Similarly in last row switch to next contenteditable.
+- When cursor reaches last row, we need to next contenteditable.

 =================================================================================
 BIG CHALLENGES
 - resize columns based on zoom of browser and parent
 - column resizing for merged cells (finally fixed by a top row with max columns)
   > was too hard to get fixed
-- Merge related issues.
+- Cell Merge related issues.
 Problems with insert/delete row/col
+- Natural Cursor movement
 - Not much expertise in javascript